Compaya/slate/source/includes/_contact.md

 }
 ```

-This endpoint lest you create a new contact or add an existing to a group.
+This endpoint lets you create a new contact or add an existing contact to a group.
 If the contact exists in another group it will also be added to the new specified group.

 ### HTTP Request
 <aside class="wrap_request">